InfinityTools/WeiduModPackager/README.md

 - macOS (`amd64`)

 and uses the mod's own tp2 `VERSION` string as version suffix for the package filenames.

+## Available templates:

+- `all-version`: This GitHub action template.
+It uses the mod's own tp2 `VERSION` string as version suffix for mod package names.
+- [`all-version-x86`](../../tree/all-version-x86): GitHub action template which includes a 32-bit setup binary in the Windows mod package.
+- [`all-version-x86-legacy`](../../tree/all-version-x86-legacy): GitHub action template which includes a 32-bit legacy setup binary in the Windows mod package. (*Note: This template should only be used for mods that contain filenames with non-ASCII characters, such as Infinity Animations.)
+- ['all-tag'](../../tree/all-tag): GitHub action template which uses the release tag name as version suffix for mod package names.
+- ['all-tag-x86'](../../tree/all-tag-x86): GitHub action template which includes a 32-bit setup binary in the Windows mod package and uses the release tag name as version suffix for mod package names.
+- ['all-tag-x86-legacy'](../../tree/all-tag-x86-legacy): GitHub action template which includes a 32-bit legacy setup binary in the Windows mod package and uses the release tag name as version suffix for mod package names.

 ## How to use